 Students can choose between one of the two plans; Plan A Type A2 is Coursework and a Thesis, or Plan B is Coursework and Independent Study.
 However, students are recommended to enroll in Plan B for 'pracademic' learning objectives.
-Those who are determined to pursue a PhD program, he/she may seek recommendation from SPP Graduate Committee following comprehensive examination to enroll in the Plan A Type A2 (Thesis track).
+Those who are determined to pursue a PhD program, he/she may seek recommendation from SPP Graduate Committee following comprehensive examination to enroll in the Plan A Type A2 (Thesis track) but it's not available for the academic year 2021.
 In terms of specialization, student can choose a focus-track in 'Urban Policy,' 'Environmental, Energy, and Climate Policy,' or 'Digital Society and Governance Policy'